rdfostrich/article-jws2018-ostrich/content/querying.md

 which can be done efficiently because of the consistent SPO-ordering.
 Once the snapshot and deletion streams have finished, the iterator will start emitting addition triples at the end of the stream.
-For all streams, local changes are filtered out because local changes mean that these triple are cancelled out for the given version as explained in [](#fundamentals), so they should not be returned in materialized versions.
+For all streams, local changes are filtered out because locally changed triples are cancelled out for the given version as explained in [](#fundamentals), so they should not be returned in materialized versions.

 <figure id="algorithm-querying-vm" class="algorithm">